-Topside improvements at both the Sebastopol Road and Occidental Road wells include equipping the wells to accommodate aquifer storage and recovery (ASR) capacity.
 Planned ASR operations involve the recharge of drinking water from the aqueduct into the wells for storage within the aquifer system, which would then be recovered when needed during future dry periods or Russian River system supply constraints.
-ASR pilot studies at both wells are anticipated to occur in fall and winter 2025 and will be used to further inform future operational strategies for the wells.
+The ASR pilot studies will be used to further inform future operational strategies for the wells.